 It was tough defining the purpose and usage for a home appliance which was a newcomer in the category, however, I learned a lot in terms of conducting UX research.

 JH Since you have been working in the data-driven technology field, I assume you have experienced conflicts of opinions among your teammates, especially with developers because we might inherently have different points of view.
 When it comes to these situations, how do you deal with them?

-GE As you know, conflicts always happen because every team or department has their own objectives and interests.
+GE As you know, conflicts always happen because every team or department has its own objectives and interests.
 I think the solution lies in empathy.
-Putting myself in different shoes and try to learn things that bridges others and me.
+Putting myself in different shoes and trying to learn things that bridge others and me.
 In this way, I can communicate from their side, making the conversations smoother and easier.
 I found studying coding at UNIST helpful.
 Sometimes I ask others where I should look when I have no idea what to study.
 Since everyone works with the responsibility, people often share useful websites, keywords, or their wikis as references.